 The secret to personal productivity is mastering control.
 You need control over the information you receive on a daily basis, control over the tools that bring you that information, and control over your own behavior.
 If you can master control over these three things, you will be the most productive, and the most relaxed, all the time.

-- you don’t feel like dealing with it now
+- don’t feel like dealing with it now

-- you are looking for “just the important ones.”
+- are looking for “just the important ones.”

 So I suggest that the first component in your process be that you set aside time, every single day, to actually “process” your email messages.
 All of your messages, not just the important ones.

 During processing, start by allowing yourself at least one whole minute for each message.
 If you can read it in 10 seconds, and then would normally skip to the next one, allow yourself those extra 50 seconds.
 I’ll bet you’ll figure out what to do with it (and don’t leave it in your inbox!).
 The “stopping to think” is the biggest barrier to get over.

 You won’t actually need a whole minute for each of them, and you may need more than a minute for others.
 This can help to protect you from the urge to check your email when you don’t really have time.
 The same is true for your Twitter, LinkedIn, Facebook, etc.

 Set aside time each day.
 How often and for how long is up to you, but I suggest that it should be LESS than you originally think.
 And you should decide how long you’re going to spend before you log in.
 Set a timer if necessary.